Leyton Cricket Ground: Cricket ground

 The ground has been used for cricket since the early 19th century.
+In 1884 or early 1885, architect Richard Creed laid out the ground and designed the pavilion.
 Essex County Cricket Club played their first game there on 15 and 16 June 1885 against Surrey; the game was lost by an innings.
 The captain of Essex, Charles Ernest Green, became convinced that the club's headquarters ground at Brentwood was too small and isolated and he drove the campaign to acquire the Leyton ground.
 In 1886, the club purchased the ground from its owner, the cricket-loving Lord Lyttelton, at a "favourable" price of £12,000.
 An appeal was launched for £3,500 for the construction of a pavilion, other necessary buildings and "general alterations".
 Lord Lyttelton was the first donor, contributing £200.
 Initially known as the "Lyttelton Ground", a local newspaper report claimed that the development of the site "gave unwonted loveliness to a district which but a short while since presented an appearance of the abomination of desolation", since the surrounding area had been sold off for the construction of new housing and a railway line.
 Although £2,900 had been raised by the appeal, the purchase of the Leyton Cricket Ground left the club in financial difficulty for decades.
 In March 1918, a British tank nicknamed "Julian" was exhibited at the ground as part of a campaign to sell war bonds.